 Putting The Plantar Fascia Ligament Health At Risk

 - Excessive or very intense exercise: You can have too much of a good thing, when it comes to exercise.
-All adults should make time for moderate physical activity, but an extreme sports regimen or lots of high-impact exercise can lead to severe ailments of the foot.
-Be sure you are balancing high-impact activities like running, jumping and basketball with adequate periods of rest each day.
+While all adults should make time for moderate physical activity, an extreme sports regimen or lots of high-impact exercise can lead to injury of the plantar fascia.
+Be sure you are balancing high-impact activities like running, jumping, and basketball with adequate periods of rest each day.
 Stretching the posterior muscle group both before and after exercise is essential to prevent injury to the plantar fascia.